Herbert S. Hadley

-Herbert Spencer Hadley (February 20, 1872 – December 1, 1927) was an American lawyer and a Republican Party politician from St. Louis, Missouri.
-Born in Olathe, Kansas, he was Missouri Attorney General from 1905 to 1909 and in 1908 was elected the 32nd Governor of Missouri, serving one term from 1909 to 1913.
+Herbert Spencer Hadley (February 20, 1872 – December 1, 1927) was an American lawyer and Republican Party politician from St. Louis, Missouri.
+Born in Olathe, Kansas, he was Missouri Attorney General from 1905 to 1909 and in 1908 was elected the 32nd governor of Missouri, serving one term from 1909 to 1913.
 As Attorney General, he successfully prosecuted Standard Oil Company for violating Missouri antitrust law.
 Entering the 1912 Republican convention, the Roosevelt and Taft forces seemed evenly matched, and Hadley was seen as a possible compromise candidate.
 While Taft was supportive of the idea, Roosevelt refused.

 Early life and family

 Herbert Spencer Hadley was born on February 20, 1872, in Olathe, Kansas.
 He was the son of Major John Milton Hadley and Harriet Beach Jones Hadley.
 He attended the University of Kansas, where he was a member of Phi Kappa Psi fraternity and received a Bachelor of Arts in 1892.
 He earned his law degree from Northwestern University with first honors in 1894.
 While at Northwestern, he helped establish the Northwestern University Law Review.
 In 1891 and 1894, Hadley won first prize in Missouri's oratorical contest.

 On October 8, 1901, Hadley married Agnes Lee.
 Their children were John Milton, Henrietta, and Herbert Spencer.